pkern90/behavioral-cloning/README.md

 For this project a technique called transfer learning was used to reuse a pretrained model for a different task.
 In this case the model used is the [VGG16 from the Visual Geometry Group](http://www.robots.ox.ac.uk/~vgg/research/very_deep/) trained on the [imagenet](http://image-net.org/) dataset.
 Since the initial problem the model was trained on is quite different from the problem at hand the last block was removed, rebuild with slightly different parameters and retrained.
 Instead of three convolution layers with no followed by a Max pooling layer, three convolution layer with sub sampling and no pooling layer are used.
 The top layer was build from scratch to be able to predict contentious values instead of classes.

-The complete architecture can be seen in the following image.
+The complete architecture can be seen in the following image or in the [console ouput](train_output.txt).

 <a href="https://raw.githubusercontent.com/pkern90/behavioral-cloning/master/images/model_wide.png" target="_blank"><img src="images/model_wide.png"></img> </a>